 - Wait and see.
 Not all ectopic pregnancies are life-threatening or lead to a risk to the mother.
 In many cases the ectopic pregnancy resolves by itself with no future problems.
 The pregnancy often dies in a way similar to a miscarriage.
 A possible option is to see how things go if you have mild or no symptoms.
 You would need to have treatment if symptoms become worse.
 You will need close observation by your gynaecologist and repeated scans and blood tests to check on how things are developing.

-If your blood group is rhesus negative, then you will need an injection of anti-D immunoglobulin if you have an operation for your ectopic pregnancy.
+If your blood group is rhesus negative then you will need an injection of anti-D immunoglobulin if you have an operation for your ectopic pregnancy or if you have had a lot of bleeding.
 You are rhesus positive if you have the rhesus factor, which is a protein on the surface of your red blood cells.
 If the protein is not present, you are rhesus negative.
 All pregnant women have a blood test to determine whether they are rhesus positive or negative.
 The injection of anti-D immunoglobulin simply prevents you from producing antibodies, which can be harmful in future pregnancies, if you are rhesus negative.
 You do not need this injection though if you receive medical treatment.

 The above is a brief description of treatment options.
 A gynaecologist will advise on the pros and cons of each treatment with you.
 This will include any complications or side-effects which could occur with each option.